Cheapest Auto Insurance in Florida (2025)

 • Which companies have the cheapest car insurance in Florida?

-The cheapest full-coverage car insurance companies in Florida are State Farm, GEICO, and Allstate, while the cheapest liability-only insurers are State Farm, GEICO, and Hugo.
+The cheapest full-coverage car insurance companies in Florida are State Farm, Mile Auto, and GEICO, while the cheapest liability-only insurers are Hugo, State Farm, and Mile Auto.

 While these are the cheapest companies, according to Insurify data, always compare quotes from multiple companies with similar coverage levels to find the insurer that meets your coverage needs at the best price for you.

-• What are the best car insurance companies in Florida?
+• What is the best car insurance in Florida?

 • Why is Florida car insurance so expensive?